putnopvut/ovn-website-scripts/templates/all_releases.md

 +++

 ## Supported Releases
+The following OVN release series are still receiving upstream support.
 {%- for branch in supported_branches %}
 {{ branch_block(branch) }}
 {% endfor %}
 ## Unsupported Releases
+The following OVN release series are no longer supported.
+This means that they will not receive any future bug fixes, including critical or security fixes.
+It is not recommended to use these unless you absolutely must.
+Use these at your own risk.
 {%- for branch in unsupported_branches %}
 {{ branch_block(branch) }}
 {% endfor -%}